What is the Azure portal?

 The Azure portal is a web-based, unified console that provides an alternative to command-line tools.
 With the Azure portal, you can manage your Azure subscription using a graphical user interface.
 You can build, manage, and monitor everything from simple web apps to complex cloud deployments in the portal.

 The Azure portal is designed for resiliency and continuous availability.
 It has a presence in every Azure datacenter.
-This configuration makes the Azure portal resilient to individual datacenter failures and avoids network slow-downs by being close to users.
-The Azure portal updates continuously and requires no downtime for maintenance activities.
+This configuration makes the Azure portal resilient to individual datacenter failures and helps avoid network slowdowns by being close to users.
+The Azure portal updates continuously, and it requires no downtime for maintenance activities.

 The portal menu lets you quickly get to key functionality and resource types.
 You can choose a default mode for the portal menu: flyout or docked.

 When the portal menu is in flyout mode, it's hidden until you need it.
 Select the menu icon to open or close the menu.

 If you choose docked mode for the portal menu, it will always be visible.
 You can collapse the menu to provide more working space.